 If you’re planning to overhaul an entire bathroom or build on an additional bathroom in your home, you’ll need to consider your options in choosing a new toilet.
 By choosing the right one for your home, you can have both comfort and efficiency with the new models available today.
-Before you start shopping for your new toilet, consider the following tips to help guide you in making the best decision.
+Before you start shopping for your toilet, consider the following tips to help guide you in making the best decision.

 Type of Toilet

-In selecting which type of toilet to buy, you have options that include a one piece, two piece or a wall mounted one.
+In selecting which type of to buy, you have options that include a one piece, two piece or a wall mounted one.